holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 #### Tracking Liveness of Data

-You can see these `EntryDhtStatus`es generated from the validation states above.
+You can see these `EntryDhtStatus`es are generated from the validation states above.

 An Entry is considered deleted/not live when ALL of the Actions which created the Entry have been deleted.